actframework/act-demo-apps/excel/README.md

 | application/vnd.openxmlformats-officedocument.spreadsheetml.sheet | excel | resources/excel/demo/excel/ExcelApp/home.xlsx |

-In our application there is no template resource `resources/rythm/demo/excel/ExcelApp/home.csv`, thus when the request is looking for a csv` download, ActFramework will call built-in CSV file generate to prepare the file based on the Java reflection to get the `Employee`'s properties.
+In our application there is no template resource `resources/rythm/demo/excel/ExcelApp/home.csv`, thus when the request is looking for a csv download, ActFramework will call built-in CSV file generate to prepare the file based on the Java reflection to get the `Employee` 's properties.

-### `content_suffix.aware` configuration
+### About `content_suffix.aware` configuration

 When the `content_suffix.aware` configuration is turned on, ActFramework will try to update the request `Accept` header based on URL.
 In this example: